Dynamically stable optical trapping of thermophoretically active Janus colloids: Dynamically stable optical trapping

 It is extremely challenging and requires utmost care to record the long trajectories of these thermophoretically active JPs in an optical trap, because the dynamically stable confinement becomes unstable and throws out the JP with even a slight perturbation.
 Therefore, to obtain even longer trajectories and smoother steady-state position distributions, we simulated the dynamics of an optically trapped thermophoretically active JP, modeling it as an HBABP and following the corresponding Langevin equations: \cite{Pototsky2012, Buttinoni2022, halder2025interplay}

-where $\tau_{k} = 6 \pi \eta a / k$ is a characteristic timescale describing the strength of the optical trap, $k$, which was varied proportionately with $V$, as both increase linearly with the laser power $P$ (Supporting Information).
+where $\tau_{k} = 6 \pi \eta a / k$ is a characteristic timescale describing the strength of the optical trap, $k$.
+Our simulations based on this simplified HBABP model did not incorporate the instantaneous position- and orientation-dependent complex interaction of a JP with a tightly focused laser beam.
+Rather, our goal was to understand the emergent properties at steady-state by simulating the underlying effective nonequilibrium dynamics of this system.
+Hence, we considered the effect of time-averaged ($\mathbfit{F}_{\mathrm{g}} + \mathbfit{F}_{\mathrm{s}}$) and $\mathbfit{F}_{\mathrm{t}}$ as to provide a radially symmetric restoring force field with force constant $k$ and propel the JP with propulsion speed $V$, respectively.
+Following our observations, we varied $k$ and $V$ proportionally, as both increase linearly with the laser power $P$ (Figure S3(c), \ref{fig:Forces}(g)), and neglected any variation of $V$ with the instantaneous radial position $r (t)$ of the JP as an optically trapped JP is not expected to explore a wide range of $r$, and the dependence of $V$ on $r$ is considerably weaker than that on $P$ (Supporting Information).
 The simulation results agreed well with our experimental observations, thereby corroborating our findings.
 Notably, the position autocorrelations of the optically trapped active JPs showed excellent fit with the analytical prediction, further deepening our understanding of this system.